Find the Best PBX Telephone Systems in the UK

 What Are the Types of IP PBX System?

 IP PBX is digital and operates based on its hardware and Internet server; which can be either stored on the premises of the company or an outside location.
 The system differs from the traditional PBX systems as the server maintains a database of all clients and their addresses (Session Initiation Protocol system- SIP).

 The IP PBX system still retains the feature of the traditional PBX system, where a line is created for all employees, and each employee has their own extension.

 When a user places a call, the PBX server recognises whether the call is internal or external.
 Based on the addresses saved, it routes the call through the SIP system in the case of an internal call, or through the VoIP in the case of external calls.

 Depending on the costs involved, and whether the company has an established network or not, there are two types of IP PBX phone systems:

 This telephone system uses the Internet to transmit calls and is a solution that is hosted on the premises the company.
 The IP PBX connects both VoIP PBX and traditional phones that have an Internet connection.
 The IP-PBX system is also available as an On-Cloud PBX system where the calls are also made with the help of the Internet connection, while the cloud system backs up the data you want to be saved.

 This type of phone solution is suitable for companies that have an established network and wiring installations, and also wish to experience the benefits of VoIP technology.
 Prices range from £600 to £9000.

 Hosted IP PBX Systems

 This is the hosted solution for the VoIP PBX which also has the same flexibility as the IP PBX system.
-The only difference is that, in this case, the software comes as a subscription to a host company, instead of owning it outright.
+The only difference is that, in this case, the software comes with a subscription to a hosting company, instead of owning it outright.